 - 1. Select the Baseline metric result from the Metric Results pane. - 2.
-Right-click and click View Contours.
+Right-click and select View Contours.
 The Contour Settings dialog will be displayed. - 3.
 Set the contour minimum to "50".
 Click OK. - 4.
 Repeat steps 1-3 for the Alternative metric result.

-You will see two noise contour layers in the Layers manger, under the Noise Contour Layers group as well as on the Map view (Figure 36).
-You can see the differences in the contours between the two annualizations.
-To toggle the layers, check or uncheck the individual layers.
+Two noise contour layers are displayed in the Layers manger under the Noise Contour Layers group as well as on the Map view (Figure 38).
+View the differences between the contours for the two annualizations by toggling the layers on and off (check or uncheck the individual layers).

-Figure 36.
+Figure 38.
 Contour Layers on Map

 Each map layer contains a set of Attributes that can be accessed by right-clicking on a layer in the Layers manager.
-The Attributes display additional information about the layer (Figure 37).
+The Attributes display additional information about the layer (Figure 39).

-Figure 37.
+Figure 39.
 Noise Contour Layer Attributes